Home / Retirement planning / Seeking financial advice / What happens when you meet a financial adviser

 What happens when you meet a financial adviser

-We’re all feeling financial pressure at the moment, so getting some help with your money can be smart but the idea of talking to a stranger about something as personal as your financial position can be a bit daunting.
+The idea of talking to a stranger about something as personal as your financial position can be a bit daunting, but it’s worth overcoming any misgivings.

-Good, timely financial advice can also give you a better quality of life.
-Research by the Financial Advice Association of Australia found 44% of people who have received professional financial advice believe it has benefited their mental health and 41% thought it benefited their family life.
+Good, timely financial advice can also give you peace of mind.
+Research by the Financial Advice Association of Australia found people who engaged with a financial adviser reported a greater sense of financial wellbeing.

 So, if you do decide to get advice from a professional about your financial position and retirement plans, how does the process work and what can you expect?